|Leitz 50mm ƒ/2.0 dual range Summicron lens in original box.|

 |5cm ƒ/2.0 Summitar lens in extended (ready to photograph) position|

 Summicron Type 1.
 The first Summicron, the Type 1, was introduced in 1952.
 It was an update of the Summitar, also mounted in a collapsible barrel.
 I do not know if the formulation of this new lens benefitted from early-vintage electronic computers.
 For a German consumer product, I suspect no. The first electronic computers after World War II were used for ballistics analysis, atomic weapons research, rocket trajectories, and military optics.
 The 1953 USA cost for the Summicron was $183.
 (Update: I read that Leitz started using computers for lens formulation in 1960 at the Midland, Ontario, plant.)

 A note on collapsible lenses: When E. Leitz company introduced its first camera in 1923, it used perforated cine film but doubled the frame size to 24×36 mm.
 All other cameras then used much larger roll film or individual sheet film.
 So the new small image surface became known as miniature format.
 The cameras were intended for travel or adventures like mountain climbing.
 Therefore, the manufacturers wanted to make the cameras compact and portable.
 One way to do that was to build a lens in a barrel that could collapse into the body.
 As the years went by, cameras grew larger and heavier (like automobiles or, most grotesquely, American SUVs).
 The Zeiss Contarex of 1960 had grown to 910 grams for just the body.
 The Nikon F with its metering head was a big package, as well.
 And today, the digital single lens reflex (DSLR) in "full frame" size is an enormous bulbous thing graced with a protruding penile lens that points at its subject like a cannon.
-Just tell the DSLR fanatics that they really have the miniature format.
+Just tell the DSLR users that they really have the miniature format.

 |1963 Type 2 Summicron lens with single focus range.|